Henryk Jerzy Chmielewski – Papa Chmiel

 The main theme of the series is the "humanization" of Tytus, that is, turning his intellect to this man.
 This theme is often used as an excuse to include educational elements in the story.
 Chmielewski's comics are known for their use of word games , such as puns and neologisms .
 One example is the name of his character A'Tomek, which is a contamination with the inscription atom and Polish name – Tom Thomas.

-Before the fall of communism in Poland, in 1989 r. main topics, and sometimes even specific comic book adventures were not chosen by Chmielewski himself, but by its publishers.
+Before the fall of communism in Poland, in 1989 R. main topics, and sometimes even specific comic book adventures were not chosen by Chmielewski himself, but by its publishers.
 He particularly disliked the subject of the second notebook, in which the heroes learn about the rules of the road.
 While the publishers cared for comic books that were mostly educational, Chmielewski wanted to focus on humorous situations.
 As a compromise solution, he created a board game about traffic rules, which was placed in the center of the book.

 After Chmielewski created the fourth issue, Titus a soldier, publishers acknowledged, that drawing military vehicles in a comic book manner could be perceived as ridiculing the Polish People's Army and they hired another artist to draw realistic pictures of vehicles and weapons used by the military.
 They were placed along with the technical specification in the margin of the comic.

-While Chmielewski planned to present a positive view of the United States in Travel around the world, e.g. his heroes became stunts in Hollywood, the publishers wanted to emphasize the existence of racism.
+While Chmielewski planned to present a positive view of the United States in Travel around the world, np. his heroes became stunts in Hollywood, the publishers wanted to emphasize the existence of racism.
 They also offered, that in one of the episodes Titus would meet partisans who fought in the war for independence of Angola.
 Chmielewski did not agree to this, claiming, that such topics are too serious for a comic book.
 Nevertheless, in the final version of the book, the heroes witness a private beach “only for whites” in Miami.

-For participation in World War II, especially in the Warsaw Uprising, Chmielewski was awarded the Warsaw Uprising Cross in 1983 r. and the Commander's Cross of the Order of Polonia Restituta in 2006 r.
+For participation in World War II, especially in the Warsaw Uprising, Chmielewski was awarded the Warsaw Uprising Cross in 1983 R. and the Commander's Cross of the Order of Polonia Restituta in 2006 R.

 For his artistic activity, Chmielewski was awarded the Gold Class Gloria Artis Medal for Merit to Culture (w 2007), the highest Polish decoration awarded for artistic achievements (The Gold Medal is its highest class).
 They were also decorated on the same day, although with Silver Medals, two other comic book writers, Tadeusz Baranowski and Janusz Christa.
 For the first time, comic book creators received Gloria Artis.